KalebKE/ME7Tuner/README.md

 ### Usage

 Unlike closed loop corrections, open loop logs must be contained a single ME7Logger file and a single Zeitronix log.
 Both ME7Logger and Zeitronix logger need to be started before the first pull and stopped after the last pull.
-ME7Tuner correlates the ME7Logger logs and Zeitronix logs based on throttle position so both sets of logs need to contain the same number of pulls.
+ME7Tuner uses throttle position to detect WOT pull boundaries in each log, then matches pulls by order (1st ME7 pull with 1st Zeitronix pull, 2nd with 2nd, etc.).
+Within each matched pull, data points are correlated by RPM.
+Both sets of logs need to contain the same number of pulls.

 * Get [ME7Logger](http://nefariousmotorsports.com/forum/index.php/topic,837.0title,.html)